Armgarr/ARMDesign/index.md

 <img align="centre" src="https://raw.githubusercontent.com/Armgarr/ARMDesign/main/RollWithItMenu.PNG">

 # Contact
-If you haven any enqueries or are in need of a passionate Game Designer then please get in touch at [armcgarrity@gmail.com](mailto:armcgarrity@gmail.com)
+If you haven any enqueries or are in need of a passionate Game Designer or Producer then please get in touch at [armcgarrity@gmail.com](mailto:armcgarrity@gmail.com)